Updated: Mar 14

 Recovery at Clay Street is an outreach ministry of First Baptist Church in Kingsport, Tennessee, that helps people addicted to everything from alcohol to pornography on their road to recovery.
 Many of their members are addicted to opioids, which is a growing problem all over the country and especially in this region.

-According to the National Center for Drug Abuse Statistics, 11.5 million people abused prescription opioids and 2.1 million had an opioid use disorder in 2016.
+According to the National Center for Drug Abuse statistics, 11.5 million people abused prescription opioids and 2.1 million had an opioid use disorder in 2016.
 Out of those national numbers, Tennessee is the third highest state for prescribing opioids, behind Alabama and Arkansas respectfully.

 There is a national and local problem with opioid addiction.
 Recovery at Clay Street tries to help with that problem one person at a time.
-Jack Carpenter has led Recovery at Clay Street for the past three years, and he has seen and experienced first-hand what addiction can do and how to overcome it.
+Pastor Jack Carpenter has led Recovery at Clay Street for the past three years, and he has seen and experienced first-hand what addiction can do and how to overcome it.

-“I was addicted to alcohol, and I went through a 12-step program with them, well it was called Celebrate Recovery when I started going,” pastor Carpenter said.
+“I was addicted to alcohol, and I went through a 12-step program with them, well it was called Celebrate Recovery when I started going,” Carpenter said.
 “By the grace of God, I beat my addiction and started trying to help others with theirs.
 They asked me to lead it about three years ago.
 I was an unofficial ministry leader for two years prior to that.”

 When Carpenter took over the program he said he changed the name and reworked the program to be more faith-based than it already was.

-“The first thing I did when I took over was change the name so people would know something was different,” Carpenter said.
+“The first thing I did when I took over was change the name so people would know something was different,” said Carpenter.
 “I tried to introduce Jesus into the program, we talked about God, but not much about Jesus.
 I knew there was no way we were going to get there without Jesus in the center of it.
 I’m a big believer in scripture, and I believe there’s no way to the father without the son.”